- Ambiguous Situation: Who is working for who, how much was under the Village's control, and how much of this was deliberate is never made clear.

 - It's also why Number Two shows up at the end of the episode with a birthday cake.
 She DID promise him that cake, after all.

 - It's worse: The whole episode is meant to be a birthday present: grant him the dream of escaping and doing what he could to expose and destroy the Village once and for all.
-And they let him, well except for that last bit.
+And they let him, well, except for that last bit.

-- The Reveal: Number Two was Mrs. Butterworth.
+- Number Two is Mrs. Butterworth.

 Recap / The Prisoner E 7 Many Happy Returns